IamGianluca/anki-ai/README.md

 # Anki AI

 The goal of this tool is to facilitate using Anki, particularly adopting best practices that facilitate learning.
-Additionally, it tries to ease the creating on new notes, which can be a slow process and often discourages people from adding more notes to their decks.
+Additionally, it tries to ease the creation of new notes, which can be a slow process and often discourages people from adding new notes to their decks.

 Some of the features `anki-ai` offers: